 But, as with any purchase, there are both pros and cons for tankless water heaters.
-The Brooklyn plumbing experts at Petri Plumbing & Heating are here to provide you with the information you need to determine if a tankless water heater is right for you.
+The Brooklyn plumbing experts at Petri Plumbing, Heating, Cooling & Drain Cleaning are here to provide you with the information you need to determine if a tankless water heater is right for you.
 Keep reading or simply give our Brooklyn water heater experts a call!

 If you’re using a water heater, you could be running out of hot water much faster and using more water in the process.
 A tankless system can provide on-demand heat and can be installed close to wherever hot water is needed.
 This allows homeowners to save on their water bills, as the hot water can arrive almost instantly.

 But a central water heater just wastes water, it wastes energy, too.
 With these units, a large tank of water has to be kept hot all the time, even when it’s not in use.
 In contrast, a tankless water heater can heat water at the point of use, allowing you to save more water, energy and money.

 Tankless water heaters are much more efficient than their traditional counterparts.
 According to the Department of Energy, homeowners will save 27% to 50% more in energy savings with a tankless water heater.
 The savings are created because the water heater only turns on when hot water is running from the tap or appliances are in use.